Yandex Cloud

 Required paid resourcesRequired paid resources

-• Yandex StoreDoc cluster fee: using computing resources allocated to hosts and disk space (see Yandex StoreDoc pricing).
+• Yandex StoreDoc cluster: computing resources allocated to hosts, storage and backup size (see Yandex StoreDoc pricing).

-• Fee for public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).
+• Public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).

 Getting startedGetting started

-1. Set up your data pipeline infrastructure:
+1. Set up your data delivery infrastructure:

 Manually